JuliaData/DataFrames.jl/design_details.md

 But consistently using `Any` arrays would make Julia much less efficient.
 Instead, we want to provide a new data structure that parallels a standard Julia `Array`, while allowing exactly one additional value: `NA`.

-This new data structure is the `DataVec` type.
-You can construct your first `DataVec` using the following code:
+This new data structure is the `DataVector` type.
+You can construct your first `DataVector` using the following code:

-	DataVec[1, NA, 3]
+	DataVector[1, NA, 3]

-As you'll see when entering this into the REPL, this snippet of code creates a `3-element DataVec{Int64}`.
-A `DataVec` of type `DataVec{Int64}` can store `Int64` values or `NA`'s.
-In general, a `DataVec` of type `DataVec{T}` can store values of type `T` or `NA`'s.
+As you'll see when entering this into the REPL, this snippet of code creates a `3-element DataVector{Int64}`.
+A `DataVector` of type `DataVector{Int64}` can store `Int64` values or `NA`'s.
+In general, a `DataVector` of type `DataVector{T}` can store values of type `T` or `NA`'s.

-This is achieved by a very simple mechanism: a `DataVec{T}` is a new parametric composite type that we've added to Julia that wraps around a standard Julia `Vector` and complements this basic vector with a metadata store that indicates whether any entry of the wrapped vector is missing.
-In essence, a `DataVec` of type `T` is defined as:
+This is achieved by a very simple mechanism: a `DataVector{T}` is a new parametric composite type that we've added to Julia that wraps around a standard Julia `Vector` and complements this basic vector with a metadata store that indicates whether any entry of the wrapped vector is missing.
+In essence, a `DataVector` of type `T` is defined as:

-	type DataVec{T}
+	type DataVector{T}
 		data::Vector{T}
 		na::BitVector
 	end

 This allows us to assess whether any entry of the vector is `NA` at the cost of exactly one additional bit per item.
 We are able to save space by using `BitArray`'s instead of an `Array{Bool}`.
 At present, we store the non-missing data values in a vector called `data` and we store the metadata that indicates which values are missing in a vector called `na`.
 But end-users should not worry about these implementation details.

-Instead, you can simply focus on the behavior of the `DataVec` type.
+Instead, you can simply focus on the behavior of the `DataVector` type.
 Let's start off by exploring the basic properties of this new type:

-	DataVec
+	DataVector

-	typeof(DataVec)
+	typeof(DataVector)
-	typeof(DataVec{Int64})
+	typeof(DataVector{Int64})

-	super(DataVec)
+	super(DataVector)
-	super(super(DataVec))
+	super(super(DataVector))

-	DataVec.names
+	DataVector.names

 If you want to drill down further, you can always run `dump()`:

-	dump(DataVec)
+	dump(DataVector)

-We're quite proud that the definition of `DataVec`'s is so simple: it makes it easier for end-users to start contributing code to the DataFrames package.
+We're quite proud that the definition of `DataVector`'s is so simple: it makes it easier for end-users to start contributing code to the DataFrames package.

-# Constructing DataVec's
+# Constructing DataVector's

-Let's focus on ways that you can create new `DataVec`'s.
+Let's focus on ways that you can create new `DataVector`'s.
 The simplest possible constructor requires the end-user to directly specify both the underlying data values and the missingness metadata as a `BitVector`:

-	dv = DataVec([1, 2, 3], falses(3))
+	dv = DataArray([1, 2, 3], falses(3))

-This is rather ugly, so we've defined many additional constructors that make it easier to create a new `DataVec`.
+This is rather ugly, so we've defined many additional constructors that make it easier to create a new `DataVector`.
 The first simplification is to ignore the distinction between a `BitVector` and an `Array{Bool, 1}` by allowing users to specify `Bool` values directly:

-	dv = DataVec([1, 2, 3], [false, false, false])
+	dv = DataArray([1, 2, 3], [false, false, false])

-In practice, this is still a lot of useless typing when all of the values of the new `DataVec` are not missing.
+In practice, this is still a lot of useless typing when all of the values of the new `DataVector` are not missing.
 In that case, you can just pass a Julian vector:

-	dv = DataVec([1, 2, 3])
+	dv = DataArray([1, 2, 3])

-When the values you wish to store in a `DataVec` are sequential, you can cut down even further on typing by using a Julian `Range`:
+When the values you wish to store in a `DataVector` are sequential, you can cut down even further on typing by using a Julian `Range`:

-	dv = DataVec(1:3)
+	dv = DataArray(1:3)

-In contrast to these normal-looking constructors, when some of the values in the new `DataVec` are missing, there is a very special type of constructor you can use:
+In contrast to these normal-looking constructors, when some of the values in the new `DataVector` are missing, there is a very special type of constructor you can use:

-	dv = DataVec[1, 2, NA, 4]
+	dv = DataVector[1, 2, NA, 4]

-_Technical Note: This special type of constructor is defined by overloading the `ref()` function to apply to values of type `DataVec`.
+_Technical Note: This special type of constructor is defined by overloading the `ref()` function to apply to values of type `DataVector`.

-# DataVec's with Special Types
+# DataVector's with Special Types

-One of the virtues of using metadata to represent missingness instead of sentinel values like `NaN` is that we can easily define `DataVec`'s over arbitrary types.
-For example, we can create `DataVec`'s that store arbitrary Julia types like `ComplexPair`'s and `Bool`'s:
+One of the virtues of using metadata to represent missingness instead of sentinel values like `NaN` is that we can easily define `DataVector`'s over arbitrary types.
+For example, we can create `DataVector`'s that store arbitrary Julia types like `ComplexPair`'s and `Bool`'s:

-	dv = DataVec([1 + 2im, 3 - 1im])
+	dv = DataArray([1 + 2im, 3 - 1im])

-	dv = DataVec([true, false])
+	dv = DataArray([true, false])

-In fact, we can add a new type of our own and then wrap it inside of a new sort of `DataVec`:
+In fact, we can add a new type of our own and then wrap it inside of a new sort of `DataVector`:

 	type MyNewType
 		a::Int64